stephanie-roe/art-access/README.md

 ## Introduction

 Art Access is an application meant to expand the impact of art beyond museum walls.
-Users are able to browse the entire collection, search for works by artist name and save works to their very own collection.
+Users are able to browse the entire gallery, search for works by artist name and save works to their very own collection.

 Using five weeks of learnings in React, Router and Cypress E2E testing, this project was developed within a five day solo sprint.